Sunday, December 25, 2011

-Christmas Truce of 1914I've posted a couple of times before (12/26/06 and 12/28/07) about the remarkable Christmas Truce of 1914, a spontaneous, unofficial truce during the First World War that occurred all along the lines between the English and French, on the one side, and the Germans, on the other, at Christmas time.
+It's my Christmas blogging tradition to post about my favorite modern Christmas story, the Christmas Truce of 1914.
+It was a spontaneous, unofficial truce during the First World War that occurred all along the lines between the English and French, on the one side, and the Germans, on the other, at Christmas time.

 Today, pragmatists read the Truce as nothing more than a 'blip' - a temporary lull induced by the season of goodwill, but willingly exploited by both sides to better their defences and eye out one another's positions.
 Romantics assert that the Truce was an effort by normal men to bring about an end to the slaughter.Indeed it is.